Supergirl: Biography

 She attends Midvale High School as Linda Danvers.
 In later years, after graduating from Stanhope College, she changes careers several times, holding jobs in student counseling, news reporting, and acting in a TV soap opera, Secret Hearts (a play on the DC romance comic of the same name).
 She also attends college in Chicago.
 Kara has many boyfriends, including Richard (Dick) Malverne, Jerro the Merboy from Atlantis, and Brainiac 5, a member of the Legion of Super-Heroes.
 However, she has shunned serious commitments, placing her super-career first.

 Supergirl's secret identity is a closely held secret known only to Superman, her foster parents, and the Legion of Super-Heroes, of which she is a member for a time.
 Like all Kryptonians, Supergirl is vulnerable to kryptonite.
 Streaky the Supercat, her orange cat, acquires temporary superpowers as a result of its exposure to "X-kryptonite," a form of kryptonite Supergirl accidentally created in an unsuccessful attempt to neutralize the effects of green kryptonite.
-Comet, a former centaur, is Supergirl's equine companion.
+Comet, a former centaur who was turned into a superpowered horse, is Supergirl's equine companion.

 One way DC demonstrated the epic nature of its 12-issue limited series Crisis on Infinite Earths (April 1985 – March 1986) was through the deaths of important characters.
 In issue #7 (October 1985), Supergirl sacrifices herself to save her cousin and the multiverse.
 When the Superman continuity was rebooted after Crisis on Infinite Earths, DC editors felt that Superman should be the sole survivor of Krypton, resulting in Kara being removed.
 Unlike a number of other characters who are shown dying in the Crisis, no one remembers Kara dying or having existed.